-This course is designed to provide a survey of ethical, legal and professional issues facing counselors and others in human services.
-Emphasis is given to raising awareness of the complexities of ethical issues in professional practice.
+This course is designed to provide a survey of ethical, legal, and professional issues facing counselors and others in human services.
+Emphasis is given to raising awareness of the complexities of ethical issues in professional clinical practice.
+Students will also develop an understanding of the importance of record keeping and proper clinical documentation, as well as learn about confidentiality and the differing professional roles faced by psychotherapists.